gonzalochale/litefolio/README.md

-# Astro Portfolio Starter Template
+# Litefolio - Astro Portfolio Starter Template

 This is a free portfolio starter template built with Astro and Tailwind CSS.
 The portfolio configuration is managed through a `cv.json` file.